Disclosure: PCBuildRanked earns from qualifying Amazon purchases.

 Building a new PC in 2026 costs significantly more than it did 18 months ago.
-DDR5 kit prices have surged 33%+ since late 2025 as AI datacenters consume global memory supply — a 32GB DDR5-6000 kit now runs $329–$351 at the absolute floor.
-GPU prices remain elevated.
+DDR5 kit prices have surged as AI datacenters consume global memory supply — a 32GB DDR5-6000 kit that cost well below its current price in mid-2025 now starts around $430.
+GPU and SSD prices remain elevated from NAND and silicon shortages.
 If your current system’s foundation is still sound — an AM5 board, a 12th/13th gen Intel platform, or even a well-specced AM4 rig — targeted upgrades deliver 70–90% of a new-build experience at 30–50% of the cost.

 Upgrades at a Glance